- The Run Simple marketing program by SAP has been quite popular.

 The more crucial task for SAP is to make doing business with it easier, and that work is far from done, Reed says.
 SAP at Sapphire put out simplicity as a leadership mantra: Were going to lead you to a simple future, he says.
 Its a challenge for SAP to live up to.
 When I hear customers tell me how simple and easy it is to deal with SAP, Ill get on board.

 It is hard to fathom who is telling Jon Reed that it’s simple to use SAP.
 I am a long term SAP consultant going back to 1997, and to do anything in SAP is always more difficult and complex than doing that same thing in any other competing application.

 This is covered in the article [Is SAP’s Run Run Simple Real?]

 “SAPs message of simplicity is a good story for customers, says Marco Lenck, chairman of DSAG, a German SAP user group.
 This is the right direction for customers, but it takes investment in terms of time, knowledge and money to get there.”

-DSAG is really the only SAP user group that does anything close to its mission of representing user interests to SAP.
-The only one that has the courage to actually stand up to SAP.
+DSAG is the only SAP user group that does anything close to its mission of representing user interests to SAP.
+The only one that dares to stand up to SAP.

 Simple is So Hard!

 “One CIO of an SAP shop agrees.
 Simple is really hard, says David Wascom, CIO of Summit Electric Supply and a board member of the Americas SAP Users Group, because all the steps that have to take place in your business dont go away.”